This is fully residential at The British Racing School in Newmarket.

 See below for the answers to some of our most frequent queries.
 And if you can’t find an answer to your particular question, don’t hesitate to give us a call on 01638 675905 or email email@example.com, we’re here to help!

-If you are interested in working with racehorses and do not meet the entry requirements other opportunities may exist.
-The National Stud offer the breeding option of the Apprenticeship in Racehorse Care, for further details contact Xavier Lam at The National Stud.
-If you are working full time in a racing yard and do not wish to ride please contact Kieran Kourdache on 01638 675905 or email email@example.com
+If you are interested in working with racehorses and do not meet the entry requirements there is a Ground Based Yard Staff Course please contact Kieran Kourdache on 01638 675905 or email firstname.lastname@example.org

 Yes but you will not receive Government funding so you would be responsible for paying your own fees and you are unlikely to be able to complete the Apprenticeship in the workplace due to visa restrictions therefore you would only compete the initial training course (9 or 14 weeks).
 If you are interested in this option please contact Kieran Kourdache on 01638 665103 or email firstname.lastname@example.org